The town of Baltinglass may be small, but, surprisingly, it’s one of the most popular day-trip destinations from Dublin.

 The village is open for visitors all year round.
-Although narrow and might present some difficulties for unaccustomed drivers, the road to Baltinglass from Dublin is paved, allowing for easy access.
-Winters are much colder than summers.
-And since it’s Ireland, get ready for lots of rains any time of the year.
+Although narrow and somewhat difficulties to travel along for unaccustomed drivers, most of the roads to Baltinglass from Dublin are paved, allowing for easy access to the village.

 Baltinglass Abbey is the most famous attraction in the village.
 The abbey was founded in 1148 as a monastery.
-By the early 16th century, it was the richest abbey in the country.
-Things, however, changed drastically, and by the 1536 the abbey was shut down.
-Today these ruins are one of the prominent examples of Romanesque and Gothic architectural style.
+By the early 16th century, it was one of the richest abbeys in the country.
+Things, however, changed drastically, and by the 1536 the abbey was supressed.
+Today these ruins are one of the prominent examples of Romanesque and Gothic architectural styles.

 Saint Mary’s Church

-The second historical site of the village is located just one minute away from Baltinglass Abbey.
+The second favorite historical site of the village is located just one minute away from the abbey.
 Saint Mary’s Church was built in 1884.
-As its nearest neighbor, the church is regarded as one of the finest examples of the Gothic style.
+The abbey’s nearest neighbor is regarded as one of the finest examples of the Gothic style as well.

 Saint Joseph’s Church

-Older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
-And like the first one, it pleases its visitors with the Gothic Revival style.
+An older sibling of Saint Mary’s Church, Saint Joseph’s Church also appeared in the village in the 19th century, about 20 years earlier.
+And like Saint Mary’s Church, it astounds its visitors with the Gothic Revival style.

-Baltinglass is known as the Heritage Town boasting many archaeological sites and buildings.
-Some of them such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument cluster in the heart of the town.
+Baltinglass is known as the Heritage Town that boasts many archaeological sites and buildings.
+Some of them, such as Baltinglass Courthouse, Baltinglass Library, and the McAllister Monument, cluster in the heart of the town.

 Germaines of Baltinglass

-A visit to the Irish village of Baltinglass isn’t complete without savoring some of local delicacies.
-And what is the better place to do it as not Germaines.
-This family run pub offers some of the best home-made dishes in the village along with cozy Irish ambience.
+A visit to the Irish village of Baltinglass isn’t complete without savoring some of the local delicacies.
+And what better place to do it than Germaines.
+This family-run pub offers some of the best homemade dishes in the village along with its cozy Irish ambience.

 Horans Bar and Restaurant

 For a chance to meet locals, look no further than Horans Bar and Restaurant.
-The 1881 building is set on Main Street of the village.
-It serves traditional dishes with a twist of Irish spirit.
+This 1881-year building is set on Main Street.
+It serves traditional dishes with a signature Irish twist.